 - VA Loans: These are loans that are meant to help our military veterans by providing an affordable option to buy a home.
 Qualified applicants may be eligible for $0 down and low interest rates.

-- Energy Efficiency Loans: This programs allows people to refinance or purchase homes that are energy efficient already, or make it more efficient with home repairs.
+- Energy Efficiency Loans: This program allows people to refinance or purchase homes that are energy efficient already, or make it more efficient with home repairs.

-- Home Improvement and Repair Loans: This program is run by the USDA.
+- Home Improvement and Repair Loans: These government home improvement loan programs are run by the USDA.
 It offers grants or loans to low-income homeowners who want to repair their homes.

 Student Loan Options

 The average cost of college tuition has increased by roughly 25% over the last decade making it hard for potential students to pay for school on their own.
-The Department of Education’s loan programs make that easier for parents and students.
+That is why the Department of Education has government loan programs for students that make it easier to manage education debt.

 There are two types of Direct Plus loans: